Rubén Ardila Ph.D.

 In 2007 Ardila received the APA Award for Distinguished Contributions to the International Advancement of Psychology.

 He belongs to the Colombian Academy of Exact, Physical and Natural Sciences since 2007.
+In 2014 he became "Member at Large" ("Miembro de Número") of the Academy.
 He is also member of the Board of Directors of the Colombian Association of Advancement of Sicence.

-Ruben Ardila is part of the Board of Directors of the International Association of Applied Psychology (IAAP) and President-Elect of Division 18 (History of Psychology) of the Association.
+Ruben Ardila is part of the Board of Directors of the International Association of Applied Psychology (IAAP) and President of Division 18 (History of Psychology) of the Association.

 Psychologist of the National University of Colombia.